 Chicks and other live poultry can be cute, but they can also carry germs that can make you seriously sick.
-Last year alone, eight multistate outbreaks caused nearly 500 people to get sick from touching or handling these birds, more than 90 people went to the hospital, and there were four deaths.
+In 2012 alone, eight multi-state outbreaks caused nearly 500 people to get sick from touching or handling these birds, more than 90 people went to the hospital, and there were four deaths.

 It’s important to know that live poultry can look healthy but still carry germs, such as Salmonella, which can spread to people.
 These germs can mean more than just feeling bad —they can mean missed days at work, having to go to the doctor or hospital , or even worse.

 It’s also important to know that there are things you can do to protect yourself and your family.

 What can I do to not get sick?